MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-1.0/Microsoft.Graph.Groups/Update-MgGroupConversationThread.md

 # Update-MgGroupConversationThread

 ## SYNOPSIS
-Update the navigation property threads in groups
+A collection of all the conversation threads in the conversation.
+A navigation property.
+Read-only.
+Nullable.

 ## SYNTAX